Banging Toolbox

 • Includes dust extraction cleaning system for a cleaner workspace.

-• Long handle can reach high and low areas.
+• The long handles can reach high and low areas.

 • Large sanding surface.